 There is another gallery depicting Guru Arjan Dev’s martyrdom in the form of a sculpture on the terrace.
 It is a Tatti Tava ( to symbolically depict how the Guru would have felt the heat of being roasted alive)!

 Petals in the crescent building cover lifespan of Guru Hargobind, Guru Har Rai, Guru Harkrishan, Guru Teg Bahadur, Guru Gobind Singh and Gurta Gaddi.

 While Guru Hargobind worked on militarising the Sikh for revolt against injustice and tyranny, Guru Har Rai and Guru Harkrishan dedicated their lives to social reform and humanitarian work.

 The other two galleries are about Guru Tegh Bahadur’s Supreme Sacrifice and Guru Gobind Singh.
-There’s a mini auditorium where a short screening on Guru Teg Bahadur, his sacrifice and creation of the Khalsa Panth is narrated by Divya Dutta / Kabir Bedi) before moving on to the last gallery of the Museum’s first phase.
+There’s a mini auditorium where you sit for a short screening on the creation of the Khalsa Panth ( narrated by Divya Dutta / Kabir Bedi) before moving on to the last gallery of the Museum’s first phase.